The Online Education emphasis area prepares you to design, develop, and provide effective online learning experiences in a variety of settings.

 - Promoting student engagement and motivation in online learning environments

-- Understanding unique characteristics of online learning environments
+- Designing instruction that addresses the unique characteristics of online learning environments

 - Selecting appropriate technology tools and learning objects to support online learners

 - Using learning management systems to support and deliver online learning